Looking For A Job? Apply And Have Your Interview Via Facebook

 “It was great because it was easy,” said Wendy Grahn who is one of the owners of Lakeview Kitchen and Market in Chicago.
 “It took three minutes to fill out the information and put it out there.
 Then someone saw the post, we talked, and it was done.”

-Bosworth also added that job postings on Facebook is nothing new, and that businesses and employers have already been using the site to reach out to potential recruits.
+Bosworth also added that job postings on Facebook is nothing new and that businesses and employers have already been using the site to reach out to potential recruits.

 “Pages were already making these posts, they were just doing it ad-hoc,” he said.
 “We’re bringing a little structure to it.